Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-prisma-to-a-nextjs-project.md

 npx prisma db push
 ```

-Once it's done, you can open your database, and you should see the following table.
+Once done, you can open your database, and you should see the following table.

 ![Schema table in Postgres database](https://cdn.hashnode.com/res/hashnode/image/upload/v1634102529962/QlWhDagZi.png)